 Fully and directly incorporating the United Nations Convention on the Rights of the Child (UNCRC) into domestic Scots law is the most important thing we can do to ensure children’s rights are respected, protected, and fulfilled.
-This paper highlights the key issues and provides guidance on each of the questions of the consultation.

 The UNCRC builds on the Charter of the United Nations (1945) which recognised that the inherent dignity and the equal and inalienable rights of all members of the human family are the foundation of freedom, justice, peace and social progress.
 The UNCRC breathes life into the Universal Declaration of Human Rights (1948) which proclaimed that childhood is entitled to special care and assistance.

-There is a broad array of international instruments which set out the human rights of children, but the UNCRC is the first legally binding international instrument to incorporate their full range of civil, cultural, economic, political, and social rights, as well as aspects of humanitarian law.
 The UNCRC is the most rapidly and widely ratified international human rights treaty in history.
 It changed the way children are viewed and treated in international legal terms.
 It proclaims children’s status as human beings with a distinct set of rights, not just as passive objects of care and charity.
 The rights contained in the 54 articles of the UNCRC are universal, interdependent and interrelated.
 The articles cover all aspects of a child’s life and explain how those in power must work together to make sure all children and young people can enjoy all their rights.

 Adopted by the UN General Assembly in 1989, and ratified by the UK in 1991, the UNCRC has yet to be incorporated into domestic Scots law.
 The UNCRC promotes the rights of children and their families through placing duties on the State to support parents and carers and recognises their role in providing care and support for children and young people.
-In order to do so the UNCRC requires States adopt comprehensive legislative measures to ensure that rights are protected, and the Committee on the Rights of the Child has made clear that “for rights to have meaning effective remedies must be available to redress violations”.
+In order to do so the UNCRC requires States to adopt comprehensive legislative measures to ensure that rights are protected, and the Committee on the Rights of the Child has made clear that “for rights to have meaning effective remedies must be available to redress violations”.

 A key aspect of human rights is the right to an effective remedy, which applies to all of the rights in the UNCRC, and no distinction should be made between civil, cultural, economic, political, and social rights in terms of justiciability.